Marian-Vittek/raspilot/README.md

 itself runs an infinite loop at an adjustable frequency.
 Frequency is configurable and ranges between 50Hz and 5kHz.
 Less stable designs with the centre of gravity above propellers require higher frequency.
-Most of our drones (small and large) were operated at around 200 Hz.
+Most of our drones (small and large) were operated at 200 Hz.

 From the user point of view, the whole autopilot behaves like a